google/turbinia/docs/install.md

     *   `Pub/Sub Editor`: Used by clients to talk to Turbinia, and by the Task Manager to talk to workers
     *   `Storage Object Admin` and `Storage Legacy Bucket Reader`: Only required on the GCS bucket used by Turbinia, if any.
-See GCP Setup for details.
+See [GCP Turbinia](#gcp-turbinia) for details
     *   `Compute Instance Admin`: Used to list instances and to attach disks to instances
     *   `Service Account User`: Used when attaching disks